3scale/3scale-istio-adapter/DEVEL.md

 Assuming a successful test run, copy the required generated files to `config`.
 Build the adapter image with these changes and verify the functionality.

+## Creating a release

+There is a `make` target to help with creating a release.
+It requires `VERSION=vx.y.z` as an argument.
+Please follow [Semantic Versioning](https://github.com/semver/semver/blob/master/semver.md)

+The target will do the following:

+1. Update the dependencies
+1. Generate the Deployment definition with correct container image
+1. Build the Docker image with the specified version as a tag
+1. Push said image
+1. Ask the user to commit the changes

+When you have committed and reviewed the changes push to github and create a PR for review.

+After the PR is approved and merged to master, checkout and pull the changes to master and run `make tag-release VERSION=vx.y.z`.
+Push the tag to the remote repo.
+Create a release based on this tag with the appropriate changelog.

 ## End-to-end walk-through

 The guide will walk you through the creation of the required OpenShift cluster and the deployment of